parkitectLab/statMaster/README.md

 ... all statistics of your game sessions.

+You can open the StatMaster ingame settings with LeftCtrl + F12.

 ### Contributors
 * Martin 'yokumo' Kelm  @ [parkitectLab](https://github.com/parkitectLab/statMaster)
 * Tim Potze @ [ikkentim](https://github.com/ikkentim/statMaster)